 Overview

 The Search filter feature lets you define how you want to look up Customer or Transaction data.
-Once you set the filter, you can execute the search using the Search API to perform the search.
-Internally, the framework is referred to as Cortex.
+After creating a search filter, you can use the Copy cURL feature to import it into the API tool and run it.

 Core Concepts